 With the receipt of a written request from the landlord, Hydro Ottawa will disconnect the supply of electricity to a vacant premise.
 Should the service be disconnected for more than six months the Electrical Safety Authority (ESA) may require that the service conform to its current code requirements when re-energised.
 We recommend you call the ESA at 1-877-372-7233 regarding possible electrical contractor work and ESA permit / inspection fees.

-If you're renovating or remodelling the exterior of your home, remember an aluminum ladder, antenna or any other metal tool that contacts a power line can cause a neighbourhood power failure and result in severe injury or electroluction.
+If you're renovating or remodelling the exterior of your home, remember an aluminium ladder, antenna or any other metal tool that contacts a power line can cause a neighbourhood power failure and result in severe injury or electroluction.
 Look up first!

 Safety of Electrical Work

-There are a number of regulations in place to ensure that electrical installations are safe
+There are a number of regulations in place to ensure that electrical installations are safe:

 - An electrical inspection permit should be obtained from the Department of the Electrical Safety Authority of Ontario 1-877-372-7233, which is the authority responsible for ensuring compliance with the Ontario Electrical Safety Code.